Simon Volodin · developer

 Founded it.

-Real-time coordination for hospital operating rooms — turning surgical-emergency chaos into automated orchestration of teams and patients.
+Real-time coordination for hospital operating rooms.
+The idea: turn surgical-emergency chaos into orchestrated teams and patients.

 Ernst & Young